Economy of Bihar: Patna in the 17th century

-During the 17th century, Patna (then part of the Mughal Empire) emerged as one of the most significant urban and commercial hubs in eastern India.
-Strategically located on the banks of the Ganges River, it became a major link in the vast network of trade that connected the Indian subcontinent with Central Asia, Southeast Asia, and Europe.
+During the 17th century, Patna – then part of the Mughal Empire – was a flourishing centre of international trade.
+It emerged as one of the most significant urban and commercial hubs in eastern India.
+Strategically located on the banks of the Ganges River, Patna became a major link in the vast trade network connecting the Indian subcontinent with Central Asia, Southeast Asia and Europe.

-In 1620, the British East India Company established a factory (trading post) in Patna primarily for the purchase and storage of calico (a variety of cotton textile) and fine silk, two commodities in high demand in Europe.
-As the trading opportunities expanded, saltpetre (potassium nitrate, essential for making gunpowder) soon became one of the most coveted products exported from Patna.
+In 1620, the British East India Company established a factory (trading post) in Patna primarily for the purchase and storage of calico (a variety of cotton textile) and fine silk; these two commodities were in high demand in Europe.
+As trading opportunities expanded, saltpetre – potassium nitrate, essential for making gunpowder – soon became one of the most coveted products exported from Patna.
 This valuable commodity played a critical role in global geopolitics and warfare during the period, drawing the attention of European powers.

-Recognising Patna's immense economic potential, other European countries quickly followed suit.
-The French, Dutch, Danes, and Portuguese all set up their own factories, warehouses (godowns), and trading agencies in the city, leading to intense competition among them.
-The bustling trade transformed Patna into a cosmopolitan centre, with diverse languages, cultures, and commercial practices interacting daily.
+Recognising Patna's immense economic potential, other European countries quickly followed the British.
+The French, Dutch, Danes and Portuguese all set up their own factories, warehouses (called godowns) and trading agencies in the city; this led to intense competition among countries.
+The bustling trade transformed Patna into a cosmopolitan centre, with diverse languages, cultures and commercial practices interacting daily.

-European travelers and chroniclers of the time, such as Peter Mundy, a British merchant and explorer, visited Patna in 1632 and described it as "the greatest mart of the eastern region."
-His observations underline the city's importance not only as a local trade centre but also as a vital node in the global commercial network.
-Goods from Tibet, Nepal, Bengal, Gujarat, and even the Coromandel coast passed through Patna, either on their way to inland destinations or overseas markets.
+European travellers and chroniclers of the time included Peter Mundy, a British merchant and explorer, who visited Patna in 1632; he described it as "the greatest mart of the eastern region".
+His observations underline the city's importance not only as a local trade centre, but also as a vital node in the global commercial network.
+Goods from Tibet, Nepal, Bengal, Gujarat and even the Coromandel Coast passed through Patna, on their way to either inland destinations or overseas markets.

-Apart from textiles and saltpetre, Patna also traded in spices, opium, indigo, sugar, grain, and ivory, making it one of the wealthiest cities in the region.
+Apart from textiles and saltpetre, Patna also traded in spices, opium, indigo, sugar, grain and ivory; this made it one of the wealthiest cities in the region.
 The city also hosted a thriving artisan community that produced fine crafts and traditional goods, catering to both domestic and international markets.

-Under the Mughal rule, particularly during the reigns of Emperor Jahangir and Shah Jahan, Patna enjoyed a relatively stable political environment that fostered trade.
+Under Mughal rule, particularly during the reigns of Emperor Jahangir and Shah Jahan, Patna enjoyed a relatively stable political environment that fostered trade.
 Local nawabs and zamindars cooperated with foreign merchants, sometimes offering protection and favourable terms in exchange for taxes or gifts.

 By the late 17th century, Patna had firmly established itself as a vibrant centre of global commerce, attracting merchants, adventurers, and diplomats from across Asia and Europe.
-Its flourishing economy and strategic importance made it a prized possession in the eyes of colonial powers, foreshadowing the increasing European involvement in the region in the centuries to come.
+Its flourishing economy and strategic importance made it a prized possession in the eyes of colonial powers, foreshadowing the increasing European involvement in the region in later centuries.